You’re trying to find the right candidates but you suck at attracting really good people…but, why?

 Well, what could we do with that?
 What problems would that solve?

-- First, it would be great if the company knew something about my application history with them and my user profile data, and customised the job selection to my desired career path.
-Obviously if I’m looking to move functions or countries, it would be a high priority to match job opportunities with my specific lifestyle choices or development needs.
+- First, it would be great if the company knew something about my application history with them and my user profile data, and customized the job selection to my desired career path.
+Obviously, if I’m looking to move functions or countries, it would be a high priority to match job opportunities with my specific lifestyle choices or development needs.
 This would again streamline choice, reduce time & confusion, and increase customer/candidate satisfaction.
-Also, new jobs could be recommended that might broaden my horizons and like to interview for.
+Also, new jobs could be recommended that might broaden my horizons, and like to interview.

 3) Having to wait FOREVER….:

 Obviously, one of the biggest pains in the backside when you’re interviewing is waiting to hear back from the company, not knowing if your CV has been chucked in the bin or if they are just slow off the mark.
 Also if you’ve applied online you might:

 - have a question about something in the Job Spec, or

 - need some more company information, or